 The random-oracle saga.
 Reliance on the random oracle model is controversial, with strong advocates on one side and strong opponents on the other.
 However, it seems that almost all agree that proving security without reliance on the random oracle model is preferable.
 As such, there has been a long line of work attempting to prove security of existing schemes without reliance on a random oracle, and to construct new schemes that are comparable to existing ones (e.g., with respect to efficiency) but don't require a random oracle.
-In the case of the Fiat-Shamir transform, there is no chance of proving it secure in general without a random oracle, due to the impossibility result of [14].
+In the case of the Fiat-Shamir transform, there is no chance of proving it secure in general without a random oracle, due to the impossibility result of [19].
 Thus, the aim is to construct a transform that is comparable to Fiat-Shamir in terms of efficiency, but can be proven secure in the standard model.

 An interesting development regarding the random oracle is that not all random oracles are equal.
-In particular, Nielsen introduced the notion of a non-programmable random oracle [20], based on the observation that many proofs of security-including that of the Fiat-Shamir transform-rely inherently on the ability of the simulator (or security reduction) to "program" the random oracle and fix specific input/output pairs.
+In particular, Nielsen introduced the notion of a non-programmable random oracle [25], based on the observation that many proofs of security-including that of the Fiat-Shamir transform-rely inherently on the ability of the simulator (or security reduction) to "program" the random oracle and fix specific input/output pairs.
 In contrast, a non-programmable random oracle is simply a random function that all parties have access to.
 In some sense, reliance on a non-programmable random oracle seems conceptually preferable since it more closely models the intuition that "appropriate hash functions" behave in a random way.
 Formally, of course, this makes no sense.
 However, proofs of security that do not require programmability are preferable in the sense that they rely on less properties of the random oracle and can be viewed as a first step towards removing it entirely.

 Our results.
 In this paper, we present a Fiat-Shamir type transform from Sigma protocols to noninteractive zero knowledge proofs (that are not proofs of knowledge).
-The transform is extremely efficient; for example, under the Decisional Diffie-Hellman assumption, the cost of transforming a Sigma protocol to a non-interactive zero-knowledge proof is just 4 exponentiations, and the transmission of a single number in $\mathbb{Z}q$ (where q is the order of the group).
+The transform is extremely efficient; for example, under the Decisional Diffie-Hellman assumption, the cost of transforming a Sigma protocol to a non-interactive zero-knowledge proof is just 4 exponentiations, and the transmission of a single number in \mathbb{Z}q (where q is the order of the group).
 Our transform achieves two advantages over the Fiat-Shamir transform:

 - 1. The zero-knowledge property holds in the standard model and does not require any random oracle at all.
 This is in contrast to the standard Fiat-Shamir transform when applied to Sigma protocols, for which the only known proof uses a (fully programmable) random oracle.
-Our transform utilizes the common reference string model, which is inherent since one-round zero-knowledge protocols do not exist for languages not in $\mathcal{BPP}$ [13]. - 2.
+Our transform utilizes the common reference string model, which is inherent since one-round zero-knowledge protocols do not exist for languages not in \mathcal{BPP} [18]. - 2.
 The soundness property holds when the hash function is modeled as a non-programmable random oracle.

-The fact that zero knowledge holds without any random oracle implies that the difficulties regarding zero knowledge composition that arise in the random oracle model [26] are not an issue here.
+The fact that zero knowledge holds without any random oracle implies that the difficulties regarding zero knowledge composition that arise in the random oracle model [31] are not an issue here.
 It also implies that the random oracle is not needed for any simulation, and one only needs it to prove soundness.
-This also means that it is possible to formalize a falsifiable assumption on the hash function in order to prove soundness (see Section 4.2).
-However, the assumption essentially reduces to saying that "we assume the protocol is sound" and so is not very interesting.
-Nevertheless, we stress that when the random oracle is used in simulation, there is no such falsifiable assumption that can be made in order to prove the simulation.